What is the Admission process?

-- At Walden’s Path Magnet School, Art, Craft, Music, Theatre are part of everyday learning process.
-We do field trips to Agriculture farms, Environmental study spaces, Engineering and Industrial areas, Science and Technology learning spaces all round the year.
-We have our schools transportation for this purpose.
+- At Walden’s Path Magnet School, Art, Craft, Music, Theatre are part of the everyday learning process.
+We do field trips to Agriculture farms, Environmental study spaces, Engineering and Industrial areas, Science and Technology learning spaces all around the year.

 Do you offer lunch?

 - Yes, we offer healthy organic vegetarian lunch.